Amcariza Foundation

 As well as vulnerable children in the UK.
 At risk from abuse, addiction, neglect and poverty.

-Amcariza foundation is a charity registered with HMRC.
+For now, Amcariza Foundation is a charity registered with HMRC.
+And recognised as such by PayPal.

-Amcariza Foundation is the home of pioneering charitable projects, created to fight poverty, racism, hate, abuse and climate change.
+Amcariza Foundation is the home of pioneering charitable projects, created to fight poverty, hate, abuse and climate change.
 Its main income to date has been derived from Yasmin Choudhury‘s own personal funds & sales from Lovedesh® made with the support of private clients.
-In 2013, the charity introduced the pioneering anti-poverty project FFABB, which in the YouTube video above, details how and why we sponsor grants, for some of the world’s most destitute and vulnerable communities, in the way we do.
-And why we put at the heart of all our projects the beneficiaries themselves.
+In 2013, the charity introduced the pioneering anti-poverty grants project FFABB, which in the YouTube video above, details how and why we sponsor grants, for some of the world’s most destitute and vulnerable communities, in the way we do.
+And why we at the heart of all our projects, we will always put the beneficiaries themselves.

-To find out more about the projects being funded from the sales and profits of Lovedesh®.
+To find out more about the projects being funded from the sales and profits of Lovedesh® as well as donations we have received.

 See below.